Wellcare Value Script is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in Oklahoma

 Here's the new member contact information for WellCare:

-If you are entitled to Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... (enrolled or not) or currently enrolled in Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... you may join the WellCare Value Script prescription drug plan.
+If you are entitled to Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. (enrolled or not) or currently enrolled in Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. you may join the Wellcare Value Script prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in Oklahoma City, Tulsa, Norman, Lawton, Broken Arrow, Edmond, Enid, Stillwater, Muskogee, and all other towns and cities in Oklahoma.